- Fact Sheet

 Who are Documented Dreamers?

 The parents of Documented Dreamers enter the United States under many different temporary, nonimmigrant visa categories.
-Many of these parents later pursue permanent residency in the United States (a green card), but their applications remain stuck in years-long backlogs.
-Children who enter the country under a temporary, nonimmigrant visa category together with their parents are only eligible to obtain permanent resident status through a parent if it occurs before they turn 21.
-At age 21, if permanent residency has not yet been attained, the children lose their temporary dependent status and are removed from the green card queue.
+Many of these parents later pursue permanent residency in the United States (a green card), but their applications often remain stuck in years-long backlogs.
+Children who enter the country under a temporary, nonimmigrant visa category together with their parents are only eligible to obtain permanent resident status through a parent before they turn 21.
+At age 21, if the parent cannot attain permanent residency, the children lose their temporary dependent status and are removed from the green card queue.
 In other words, they age out.

-In April 2020, there were an estimated 253,293 children waiting to obtain permanent residency based on their parents’ employment-based immigrant visa petitions and at risk of aging out.
-But many of these parents face enormous wait times before a green card will become available.
+In March 2024, there were an estimated 228,271 children waiting to obtain permanent residency based on their parents’ employment-based immigrant visa petitions.
+But many of these parents face enormous wait times before a green card becomes available, putting these children at risk of ageing out of eligibility.
 Because of numerical limits and restrictions by country of origin for receiving a green card, there are particularly large backlogs—and, thus, lengthy wait times—for individuals born in India and China.
-One study estimates that certain Indian nationals will have to wait somewhere between 39 and 89 years for a green card if visas continue to be made available at the current rate.
+One study estimates that new applicants from India for the second and third employment-based categories of green cards, which are the most sought after, will have to wait up to 134 years if these immigrant visas continue to be made available at the current rate.

 Why are Documented Dreamers not included in DACA protections?

 DACA is an exercise of prosecutorial discretion, providing temporary relief from deportation (deferred action) and work authorization to certain young undocumented immigrants.
-Unlike federal legislation, DACA does not provide permanent legal status to individuals and must be renewed every two years.
-To be eligible, DACA applicants must meet several requirements, including a requirement that the individual must have “had no lawful status on June 15, 2012.”
-This requirement disqualifies the vast majority of Documented Dreamers who generally have lawful—but temporary—status.
+Unlike federal legislation, DACA does not provide permanent legal status to individuals, and must be renewed every two years.
+However, new applications to the program have been suspended since July 2021.
+To be eligible for the program, DACA applicants had to meet several requirements, including a requirement that the individual must have “[b]oth on June 15, 2012, and at the time of filing of the [DACA request], not have been in a lawful immigration status.”
+This requirement disqualified the vast majority of Documented Dreamers who generally have lawful—but temporary—status.

 Would the proposed Dream Act permanently protect Documented Dreamers?

-By contrast, the American Dream and Promise Act of 2021 (H.R.
-6), introduced in the House of Representatives on March 3, 2021, by Representative Lucille Roybal-Allard, expands the language of the Senate bill to provide a path to lawful permanent resident status for most Documented Dreamers.
+By contrast, the American Dream and Promise Act of 2023 (H.R.
+16), introduced in the House of Representatives on June 15, 2023, by Representative Sylvia Garcia, expands the language of the Senate bill to provide a path to lawful permanent resident status for most Documented Dreamers.
 This is due to an additional provision stating that the law would also apply to anyone who “is the son or daughter of an alien admitted as a nonimmigrant” under the E-1, E-2, H-1B, and L-1 temporary work visa programs, if the parent and child entered the United States on or before January 1, 2021, and the child meets other requirements.
 It does not protect all Documented Dreamers, however, given that the children of workers under temporary statuses such as R-1 (religious workers visa category) and O-1 (extraordinary ability visa category) are excluded from the bill language.

 The American Dream and Promise Act of 2021 would allow the eligible children of a parent who was admitted to the United States based on an E-1, E-2, H-1B, or L visa to obtain conditional permanent resident (CPR) status, which provides legal status and work authorization.
 They could then apply to remove the conditions and obtain permanent resident status after satisfying additional requirements.